News & Trending Money News

 Fact check checkmark icon Fact checked

 Think you're ready for stress-free retirement, or just wondering how your 401(k) account measures up against others?
-By the age of 75, most people are either retired or making arrangements to do so, and it's natural to wonder how your savings compare to others in your age group.
+By the age of 75, most people are either retired or making arrangements to do so, and it's natural to wonder how your savings compare to those of others in your age group.

 How much does the average 75-year-old have in their 401(k)?